Build a Marketing Website Workflow That Saves 10+ Hours a Month

 • SEO blog post layouts

-Unclear responsibilities are a major time waster.
-Avoid email threads like “Who’s reviewing this?” or “Do we need legal to sign off?”
+Define who owns each step before the work starts, because unclear responsibilities are a major time waster.
+Avoid the email threads — “Who’s reviewing this?” or “Do we need legal to sign off?” — by deciding the answers once and writing them down.

 Define ahead of time: